 As found in the story of Adam and Eve, it is the serpent that encourages Eve to eat the forbidden fruit from the tree of knowledge, and God curses the serpent "above all animals," causing it to become an eternal enemy of the human race.
 Eating the fruit of the Tree of Knowledge represents the beginning of the mixture of good and evil together.
 It is how the yetzer hara, the Evil Inclination, was born.

-Similar to how the Tree of Knowledge represents the beginning of the mixture of good and evil, the neighborhood I was walking through was a prime example of the blending of good and evil.
-You have your gangs, but you also have the families that I found hanging out in the front yard with the children laughing and playing.
-These families have to figure out how to survive in the area, usually through not going outside at night.
-When considering the yetzer hara and yetzer tov ("a good inclination") as the light and dark parts of the soul, I find it interesting how the light in the neighborhood provides protection, and the darkness of the night is where the evil inclination comes out.
+Similar to how the Tree of Knowledge represents the beginning of the mixture of good and evil, in that moment the neighborhood I was walking through symbolized the blending of good and evil behavior.
+You have gang violence, but you also have the families hanging out in the front yard with their children laughing and playing.

 Considering the symbolism of the snake